rouanw/rouanw.github.io/_posts/2014-01-22-why-should-i-hire-a-polyglot-programmer.md

 Knowing multiple languages allows the polyglot programmer to pick the right technology for the problem at hand.

 Not all applications are the same.
 The problems they seek to solve, or the opportunities they seek to leverage, are vastly different.
 Why should you care?
 Because different jobs require different tools.
 Software built on the wrong technology stack is ugly and painful.
 Why are you using Java to solve a clearly functional problem?
 Maybe you should be using Clojure instead.
 Why are you building a plain Rails app when your users are complaining that they need a more fluid interface?
-Maybe you should be using a single page Javscript framework.
+Maybe you should be using a single page JavaScript framework.

 No matter what the tech stack, modern applications often consist of a mix of languages.
 If you're writing a web application, it's very likely that you'll be writing some HTML, CSS and Javascript, whether you're building it using Rails or ASP.NET MVC.
 You might use a Python library like Fabric to deploy your Java application.
 You might have a fat Javascript front end that talks to a web server written in Ruby.